The Dirt (dir. Jeff Tremaine, 2019) – Mötley Crüe dishes the dirt on how they came to be one of the most notorious rock ‘n roll groups in history.

 Mötley Crüe’s chaotic frivolity gets a disappointingly shallow play-by-play treatment in The Dirt.

-The Dirt is in every way an affront to modern society that celebrates strong women and frowns upon amoral heroes.
-It is thus unsurprising that vitriol befalls the Crüe stories of sex, drugs, and rock n’ roll, better left behind in an era long gone.
-Much of the criticism is sadly rightful, this coming from a Crüehead who has been eager for the film.
+The Dirt is in every way an affront to our modern society that celebrates strong women and frowns upon amoral heroes.
+It is thus unsurprising that vitriol befalls the notorious Crüe stories of sex, drugs, and rock n’ roll, perhaps better left behind in an era long gone.
+Much of the criticism is sadly rightful, this coming from a Crüehead who had been eager for the film.

 Granted their songs are mostly about sexism and cocaine (it comes with the territory!), the boys did produce several inspired works that deserve the spotlight, contrary to popular belief.
 But it is right there in the title; The Dirt is uninterested in anything other than the pure filth in their misguided lifestyles.
 That is possibly why it had plays down just how much Mick Mars struggled with his chronic condition, in favour of a day in the glam boots of the coke-fuelled Tommy Lee.

 Shot from his point of view, the latter offers a discomforting look into the rock star’s self-destructive lifestyle.
 The scene offers one of few compelling visual choices that work.
 It is nonetheless oddly placed, much like the sudden fourth-wall breaking that randomly interjected scenes when it suited.

 The stylistic direction jars with the more serious subjects in the film.
 The sheen of glamour feels especially tasteless for what is essentially criminal, glossing over notorious incidents including Nikki Sixx’s fatal heroin overdose and Vince Neil’s vehicular manslaughter.